Lynchburg Anorexia and Bulimia Therapy

 Foundational Causes

-The details of how, when, and why bulimia or anorexia surface in an individual are often personal, painful, and intimate.
+The details of how, when, and why bulimia or anorexia surfaces in an individual are often personal, painful, and intimate.
 Each diagnosis is, in many ways, unique.
-However, mental health professionals also speak about two general categories of causes for bulimia and anorexia that may be helpful to name: biological and environmental.

 1. Genetic predispositions, nutritional deficiencies, and irregular hormone functions are examples of biological causes.

-2. Living in a culture obsessed with body-type, unrealistic ideals of beauty, family or childhood trauma, and peer pressure to be thin are examples of environmental causes.
+2. Living in a culture obsessed with body type, unrealistic ideals of beauty, family or childhood trauma, and peer pressure to be thin are examples of environmental causes.

 Potential Health Problems